 7 Creative B2B Facebook Live Use Cases

-So now you’ve bought into the idea of creating B2B Facebook Live, but can’t think of a good idea to try as your first broadcast.
+So now you’ve bought into the idea of creating B2B Facebook Live but can’t think of a good idea to try as your first broadcast.
 Here are some creative ideas you could try for your first video:

 Touch Base With Current Customers

-One creative idea is to use Facebook Live to pull your current customer base in with a quick live update.
+One creative idea is to use Facebook Live to pull your current customer base in with a quick livestream update.
 You can let them know what’s going on with product improvements, tease an upcoming marketing piece you’re working on, or just highlight a team member.

 Provide Customer Testimonials

-Anytime you’re with a happy customer, you should always try and get a quote for marketing use like a case study or a landing page.
+Anytime you’re with a happy customer, you should always try and get a quote for marketing use, like a case study or a landing page.
 Asking if they would sit and do a live stream case study can be a great marketing tool to entice potential customers in your pipeline.
-The live engagement can also encourage prospects to ask real clients questions they may feel more comfortable getting an answer from another customer than from the company–which can work for or against you.
+The live engagement can also encourage prospects to ask real clients questions.
+They may feel more comfortable getting an answer from another customer than from the company–which can work for or against you.

 Hold Q&A Sessions

-If your product support or customer service team field the same questions over and over, hosting a Facebook live Q&A session with a team member may work for you.
-This is great opportunity to spotlight your brand’s customer service and produce a deeper connection with customers or entice fans to become customers themselves.
+If your product support or customer service team fields the same questions over and over, hosting a Facebook live Q&A session with a team member may work for you.
+This is a great opportunity to spotlight your brand’s customer service and produce a deeper connection with customers or entice fans to become customers themselves.